Dominican Order in the United States: Congregations of sisters

-Dominican Laity
+Dominican laity

-From the earliest days of the Order, lay men and women have been an intrinsic part of the Dominican Family, gathered to share the Dominican mission and way of life.
-In whatever lifestyle they find themselves, married or single, Lay Dominicans enrich the Dominican Family with their passion for the Truth, their love of Dominican prayer and apostolic zeal.

-Lay Dominicans have a direct role in the preaching mission.
-Many pursue degrees in theology or liturgy, are engaged in justice ministries and fully participate in St. Dominic's call to contemplate and share with others the fruits of contemplation..
-Lay Dominicans preach primarily in the marketplace or wherever our station in life finds us.
-We preach by our lives and example, and when opportunity arises, with our voices as well.
-Dominican Lay men and women pursue study, particularly in theology, Scripture, and catechesis in order to preach well when called upon to do so.
+From the earliest days of the Order, lay men and women have been a major part of the Dominicans.
+Both married or single, lay Dominicans are devoted to and have a strong passion for the Dominican mission and way of life.
+Lay Dominicans often have a direct role in the preaching mission.
+Many pursue degrees in theology or liturgy, are engaged in justice ministries, and participate in St. Dominic's call to contemplate and share with others the fruits of their contemplation.

-The Lay Dominicans make promises to follow The Rule of the Lay Chapters of St. Dominic and the Particular Directory of the Province in which they live.
+Lay Dominicans make promises to follow The Rule of the Lay Chapters of St. Dominic and the Particular Directory of the province in which they live.
 They meet in community regularly and participate with the friars, nuns, and sisters, as well as the Church in general, in praying the Liturgy of the Hours.
 They engage in active apostolates such as letter-writing on issues of peace and justice, ministry to the poor, liturgical ministries, teaching, authorship, and spiritual counseling.
 They endeavor to live lives of simplicity and generosity.

 Dominican Young Adults, USA

 In the summer of 2008, members who attended the Preaching in Action College conference, held a reunion at Edgewood College in Madison, WI.
 While there, work was done to form the Dominican Young Adults, USA (DYA, USA).
 Local chapters are present in Dominican colleges, universities, parishes, and other local areas with Dominican influence.
-Local chapters of 18- to 30-year-olds center meetings around the four pillars of Dominican life: Community, Prayer, Study, and Preaching/Mission.
+Local chapters of 18- to 30-year-olds center meetings around the four pillars of Dominican life: community, prayer, study, and preaching.
 They have a mentor who is a member of the Dominican Family.
 Each chapter also has a young adult leader.
 Every two years, national gatherings are held.
 DYA, USA was officially recognized at the 2009 International Gathering of International Dominican Youth Movement (IDYM) in Fatima, Portugal.